apache/pekko-connectors/docs/src/main/paradox/huawei-push-kit.md

 With this type of send you can get responses from the server.
 These responses can be @scaladoc[PushKitResponse](akka.stream.alpakka.huawei.pushkit.PushKitResponse) or @scaladoc[ErrorResponse](akka.stream.alpakka.huawei.pushkit.ErrorResponse).
-You can choose what you want to do with this information, but keep in mind if you try to resend the failed messages you will need to use exponential backoff! (see @extref[[Akka docs `RestartFlow.onFailuresWithBackoff`](akka:stream/operators/RestartFlow/onFailuresWithBackoff.html))
+You can choose what you want to do with this information, but keep in mind if you try to resend the failed messages you will need to use exponential backoff! (see @extref[[Apache Pekko docs `RestartFlow.onFailuresWithBackoff`](pekko:stream/operators/RestartFlow/onFailuresWithBackoff.html))

 If you don't care if the notification was sent successfully, you may use `fireAndForget`.